 - Ignoring Medicare Open Enrollment Altogether!
 If you do nothing during this period, there could be surprise expenses and changes that come about next year for which you weren’t prepared.
 With a little research, it’s simple to find a better plan for your healthcare needs.
 Make sure your Medicare plan covers unexpected expenses, the medicines you take, and the doctors you see.

-Don’t be surprised with higher copays and unforeseen expenses in 2021.
+Don’t be blindsided with higher copays and unforeseen expenses in 2022.
 Take a look at your coverage and compare the top plans today.